Bilbao: Tourism

 The first notion of Bilbao as a tourist destination came with the inauguration of the railway between Bilbao and the coastal neighbourhood of Las Arenas, in the municipality of Getxo in 1872.
 The connection made Bilbao a minor beach destination.

 The real tourist surge though would come much later with the inauguration of the Guggenheim Museum Bilbao in 1997.
 Thereafter tourist arrivals registered a continued upward trend, reaching over 932,000 visitors in 2018.
 The trend was exponential considering that in 1995, Bilbao only counted 25,000 tourists.
 Bilbao also hosts 31% of the total Basque Country visitors, being the top destination of this autonomous community, outranking San Sebastián.
 The majority of tourists are domestic visitors, coming from Madrid and Catalonia.
 International travellers are predominantly French, crossing the border just to the east.
 The others arrive from the United Kingdom, Germany, and Italy.
-Tourism generates about 300 million euros yearly for the Biscayan GDP.
+Tourism generates about €300 million yearly for the Biscayan GDP.
 Bilbao also draws business tourism, having been equipped with facilities like the Euskalduna Conference Centre and Concert Hall, and the Bilbao Exhibition Centre, in nearby Barakaldo.

 Stock exchange

 Plans to create a stock exchange market in Bilbao began in the early 19th century, even though it would not be realized until 21 July 1890.
 Bilbao's institution is one of the country's four regional stock exchanges, joining Barcelona, Madrid, and Valencia as Spain's commercial centres.
 It is owned by Bolsas y Mercados Españoles.
-The Bilbao Stock Exchange is considered a secondary market.